12 Types of Herons in Florida

 The Reddish Egret (Egretta rufescens) is a heron found in the coastal waters of the eastern United States and Mexico.

-The Reddish Egret has gray-black body plumage with white spots on the crown, nape, wings, and neck.
-It has an elongated bill that turns reddish during the breeding season.
+The reddish egret has gray-black body plumage with white spots on the crown, nape, wings, and neck.
+Its elongated bill turns reddish during the breeding season.

-During the breeding season, these types of herons in Florida also develop reddish eyes, legs, and feet.
+During the breeding season, these Florida herons also develop reddish eyes, legs, and feet.

 The Reddish Egret is an agile hunter known for its acrobatic feeding behaviors, such as mid-air turning somersaults or running through shallow water to startle fish into shallow water.

-Although it is not considered rare, its population was greatly reduced by overhunting for its feathers in the late 19th century.
+Although it is not considered rare, overhunting for its feathers in the late 19th century greatly reduced its population.

 Conservation laws now protect it in many states, including Florida, where its population is stable or slowly growing.